gopala-kr/Quantum-Dots/10-Space-2.0/README.md

       - “You have to know the past to understand the present.” ― Carl Sagan

       - “The farther backward you can look, the farther forward you are likely to see.” ― Winston S. Churchill

+      - “This is the best reason to learn history: not in order to predict the future, but to free yourself of the past and imagine alternative destinies.
+Of course this is not total freedom – we cannot avoid being shaped by the past.
+But some freedom is better than none.” ― Yuval Noah Harari

+      - In a world deluged by irrelevant information, clarity is power.
+“In the past, censorship worked by blocking the flow of information.
+In the twenty-first century, censorship works by flooding people with irrelevant information. [...]
+In ancient times having power meant having access to data.
+Today having power means knowing what to ignore.” ― Yuval Noah Harari

       - "The first step is to establish that something is possible; then probability will occur." - Elon Musk